purplapp/purplapp/README.md

 ### A Start

-You can see some very basic elements of Purplapp at [this site](http://charl.jvim.de/posts.php).
+You can see Purplapp at [purplapp.eu](http://purplapp.eu).

 Features: postcounts, and also PCA stuff.
 Check it out.

-PHP assistance and hosting by [@jvimedia](http://app.net/jvimedia)
+PHP assistance and hosting by [@jvimedia](http://app.net/jvimedia).

 ### config.php

-You need a config.php file that contains the following:
+You need to change the config.php file to include an access token:

 ```
 <?php